pollusb/CafeBlitz/_temp/FRK/readme.md

-# CafeBlitz

-A wrapper for the First Responder Kit
+# First Responder Kit PowerShell wrapper

-This code was build to ease First Responder Kit (FRK) calls.
-If you don't know anything about it, you should first take a look at [FRK on GitHub](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit/releases).
+This code was build to ease FRK (First Responder Kit) calls.
+If you don't know anything about it, you should first take a look at [First Responder Kit on GitHub](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit/releases).

 ## 1. No deployement approach